FAQs

 With one of our founders having type two autism, The Collins Institute not only caters to neurodiversity but was shaped by it.

 The Collins Institute is a perfect environment for some disabilities, negating many of the negative ways they can impact education, but presents an abysmal learning environment for others, amplifying rather than negating problems.
-We are strong believers in the neurodiversity movement and believe that many neurological differences labeled as disabilities should just be thought of as different ways of being that can be accommodated through a less structured environment.
+We believe that many neurological differences labeled as disabilities should just be thought of as different ways of being that can be accommodated through a less structured environment.

 Are you a nonprofit?